 The Commonwealth Mortgage Bonds are also general obligations of the Authority payable out of any of its revenues, moneys or assets, subject to agreements heretofore or hereafter made with owners of Authority obligations other than the Owners pledging particular revenues, moneys or assets for the payment thereof.
-The Authority has a long-term general obligation rating of "Aa1" from Moody's Investors Service ("Moody's") and a long-term Issuer Credit rating of "AA+" from Standard & Poor's Ratings Services ("Standard & Poor's" or "S&P").
+The Authority has a long-term general obligation rating of "Aa1" from Moody's Investors Service ("Moody's") and a long-term Issuer Credit rating of "Aa+" from S&P Global Ratings, a division of Standard & Poor's Financial Services LLC ("Standard & Poor's" or "S&P").
 See "Ratings."
 The security provided to the Commonwealth Mortgage Bonds by the Authority's general obligation should be evaluated in connection with the performance of other loan programs of the Authority and such pledging of particular revenues, moneys or assets.
 See "The Multi-Family Program" and "Miscellaneous Programs."
 See also "Summary of Revenues, Expenses, and Net Position" and "General Fund and Other Net Assets," both in "Part III - General Information About the Authority."